ARCreator0001/ESP-ARGB/README.md

 - Other passive components like multiple film capacitors and mainly many bulk electrolytic caps near the RGB outputs for smoooooooooth power delivery hehe.
 - Also, multiple 0Ohm linkages has been included in stuff like enabling serial debug, usb connection, connection to various light channels so you can disable the ones you don't use!

-# How to build it and use!
+# How to build it and firmware flashing!
 Prerequisites: Have patience and a positive attitude!!! oh and btw, have the pcb and components and case pieces on hand!!